corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract-2.md

 Now that you've written your first contract, write the `BoardingTicketContract`.

-The `BoardingTicketState` will be used on two occasions: when the ticket is created by Mars Express and when the ticket is redeemed by the customer.
-This means that the `BoardingTicketContract` should have a `Commands` interface that carries two commands corresponding to the contract's two intentions.
+The `BoardingTicketState` is used when the Mars Express creates the ticket and when the customer redeems the ticket.
+This means that the `BoardingTicketContract` needs a `Commands` interface with commands for both uses.

-The rules inside the `requireThat` Corda DSL helper method are:
+The `requireThat` Corda DSL helper method has two sets of rules.

 * For the `CreateTicket` command: